 Key Verse related to Moses’ call

-“When the Lord saw that Moses was coming closer, he called to him from the middle of the bush and said, “Moses!
+“When the Lord saw that Moses was coming closer, he called him from the middle of the bush and said, “Moses!
 Moses!”
 He answered, “Yes, here I am.”
 God said, “Do not come any closer.
-Take off your sandals, because you are standing on holy ground.
+Take off your sandals because you are standing on holy ground.
 I am the God of your ancestors, the God of Abraham, Isaac, and Jacob.”
 So Moses covered his face because he was afraid to look at God.”

 How does the story of Moses end?

-And when Moses came to the end of his calling, the Lord said to the dancer, Take Joshua the son of Navi, a man of the Spirit, and lay your hand upon him, and bring him before Eleazar the priest, and before all the congregation, and tell him stories before their eyes, and give him of your glory, that all the congregation of the children of Israel may hear him.
+And when Moses came to the end of his calling, the Lord said to the dancer, Take Joshua the son of Navi, a man of the Spirit, and lay your hand upon him, and bring him before Eleazar, the priest, and before all the congregation, and tell him stories before their eyes, and give him of your glory, that all the community of the children of Israel may hear him.
 And Moses did so.

-Afterward, Moses’ story ends in the land of Jordan when he said to his people: I will die here in this land.
+Afterward, Moses’ story ends in the land of Jordan when he says to his people: I will die here in this land.
 I will not cross the Jordan.
-But you will cross the Jordan and take possession of that beautiful land which you see.
+But you will cross the Jordan and take possession of that beautiful land you see.
 And Moses, the servant of God, died there in the land of Moab, according to the word of the Lord.
 And he was buried in the valley, in the land of Moab, in front of Beth-Peor, but no one knows his grave to this day.

 Moses was 120 years old when he died, but his eyesight had not failed, and his strength had not grown weak.
-And the children of Israel mourned for Moses in the threshing-floors of Moab, at Jordan, near Jericho, for 30 days, until the days of mourning and weeping for Moses were fulfilled.
-And Joshua the son of Navi was filled with the spirit of wisdom, because Moses had laid his hands on him, and the children of Israel obeyed him and did as the Lord commanded them by Moses.
+And the children of Israel mourned for Moses in the threshing floors of Moab, at Jordan, near Jericho, for 30 days, until the days of mourning and weeping for Moses were fulfilled.
+And Joshua, the son of Navi, was filled with the spirit of wisdom because Moses had laid his hands on him, and the children of Israel obeyed him and did as the Lord commanded them by Moses.

-- At that time Moses was feeding the sheep of Jethro, the priest of Midian, his father-in-law.
+- At that time, Moses was feeding the sheep of Jethro, the priest of Midian, his father-in-law.
 And he went out with the flock into the wilderness, and came to the mountain of God, to Horeb; there the angel of the Lord appeared to him in a flaming candle out of a bush.
 And he saw that the bush burned and did not move.